Learn how to respond, not react by slowing down and practicing mindfulness.

-How many times have you snapped at a loved one or reacted in a way that you aren't proud of later?
+How many times have you snapped at a loved one or over reacted in a way that you aren't proud of later?
 Or you've made a defensive comment or lashed out, but didn't really "mean it"?
 (I am definitely raising my hand!)
-This happens to many of us much more than we'd like to admit.
-Reactions are usually instinctual and happen almost unconsciously.
-They can be driven by our survival instincts and our defense mechanisms when we encounter uncomfortable feelings or situations.
+Most people can think of a time when they "unintentionally" hurt a loved one or said something when they were angry that they later regret.

 What does it mean to respond?

 For many, this is a life long lesson that we all must practice constantly.
-However, the first step to go from reacting to responding, is to notice when it is happening.
-It is very difficult to make changes in areas of our lives when we are not aware that they are happening.
+However, the first key step to go from reacting to responding, is to notice when it is happening.
+It is very difficult to make changes in areas of our lives when we are not aware or present that they are happening.
 Start by simply monitoring and witnessing when you are reacting rather responding.
 Do you notice that you're short tempered in the mornings when you're rushing out the door?
 Or you're more irritable after you've had a long day at work?
 Or perhaps you haven't gotten in your daily movement and feeling sluggish?

-Once you've identified those moments when you have that knee-jerk reaction, start to practice pausing.
-This is really HARD.
-It's that 3 second period you have right before that not-so-nice comment or harsh tone leaves your mouth.
-But that pause is important to reinforce self-awareness and give you the space to respond with intention.
+When we take the time to slow things down, we can often recognize that not everything needs a reaction.
 Many times it is helpful to create a mantra or a grounding practice to foster that pause.
 Taking a deep breath, putting your hand over you heart, or drinking a glass of water can give us that necessary cue and time to think about how we want to respond to the difficult situation or uncomfortable emotion.
 Often reciting in your mind "respond, don't react" can be a helpful reminder to help you during those moments.

 Again, this is not easy and for many of us this is a lifelong practice of tuning into our thoughts, feelings, and needs.
 By practicing mindfulness and creating space for us to respond intentionally, we can strengthen our self-awareness over time.
 This in the long run can help us engage with others in a way that is more aligned with our values and how we want to show up in the world.

 ***The ideas, concepts, and opinions expressed in all Living Openhearted posts are intended to be used for educational purposes only.
 The author and publisher are not rendering medical advice of any kind, nor are intended to replace medical advice, nor to diagnose, prescribe, or treat any disease, condition, illness, or injury.
 Authors and publisher claim no responsibility to any person or entity for any liability, loss, or damage as a result of the use, application, or interpretation of the material.